tzhangchi/Travel/README.md

 # Useful Links

-We would also like to give thanks to open-source projects that make deckjs possible:
+We would also like to give thanks to open-source projects that make Travel possible:

 - [yjs
   ](https://github.com/yjs/yjs) & [Yrs](https://github.com/y-crdt/y-crdt) -- Fundamental support of CRDTs for our implementation on state management and data sync.